Table of Contents

 1. Make-Up Designory

 Founded by professional makeup artists, the Make-Up Designory is the best makeup school in the USA.
 It has two campuses, one in New York and the other in Los Angeles.
-You can take up individual courses as well as programs to expand in a particular area.
+You can take up individual courses and programs to expand in a particular area.
 Some of the courses offered here are-

 - Fundamentals of Beaut Make-Up